-• Method 1: Using a Customized System Load Tape.
-See CSLT;CSLT:backdating>Customized System Load Tape (CSLT) together with the Fundamental Operating System (FOS) and Purchasable Products (SUBSYS) tapes from the earlier release.
+• Method 1: Using a Customized System Load Tape (CSLT) together with the Fundamental Operating System (FOS) and Purchasable Products (SUBSYS) tapes from the earlier release.

 The CSLT you use to backdate your system could have been created under many different circumstance.
 For example: